Dylan Garand: International play

-Garand was named to Team Canada for the 2021 World Junior Ice Hockey Championships.
+Garand was named to Canada junior team for the 2021 World Junior Championships.
 He served as the backup goaltender to Devon Levi, playing one game during the tournament as Canada won a silver medal.
-He rejoined the team for the 2022 World Junior Ice Hockey Championships, initially scheduled to be played in December 2021 and January 2022.
+He rejoined the team for the 2022 World Junior Championships, initially scheduled to be played in December 2021 and January 2022.
 The tournament was cancelled due to the COVID-19 pandemic after Garand had played only one game.
-However, the tournament resumed in August, with Garand returning as starting goaltender.
-He played in six of Team Canada's seven games, winning all of them with a 1.98 goals against average as Canada won the gold medal.
+However, the tournament resumed in August 2022, with Garand returning as starting goaltender.
+He played in six of Canada's seven games, winning all of them with a 1.98 goals against average as Canada won the gold medal.

-He was a member of Team Canada's senior national team for the 2025 Men's Ice Hockey World Championships, starting one game in which he earned a shutout.
+He was a member of Canada senior team for the 2025 World Championship, starting one game in which he earned a shutout.